nrfconnect/ncs-door-lock-and-access-control/docs/hardware_requirements.rst

    The `X-NUCLEO-NFC09A1`_ board requires a minimum of 2.7V to operate.
    Because of that, you must adjust the GPIO voltage for the `nRF54L15 DK`_ as outlined in the :ref:`hw_requirements_vddio_configuration` section.

-The DK does not have Arduino-compatible header, therefore, you must connect your board using wires.
+The `nRF54L15 DK`_ does not have Arduino-compatible header, therefore, you must connect your board using wires.
 To connect the NFC reader expansion board to the `nRF54L15 DK`_, refer to the following pin mapping.
 The pinout is applicable for each of the supported NFC reader expansion boards: